thayton/thayton.github.io/_drafts/puppeteer.md

 main();
 ```

-Here we use `page.select` to select the State and Freelance status options.  `page.click` clicks the Find Members
+First we use `page.select` to select the State and Freelance Status options.
+Then `page.click` clicks the Find Members
 search button.
-After we submit the search by clicking the Find Member search button we wait until the results table appears
+After we submit the search we wait until the results table appears using `waitForSelector`.
-using `waitForSelector`.

 Now run `node inspect rid_scraper.js` so that you can step through the code a line at a time and see the State and
 Freelance Status fields get updated in the browser being controlled by the script.
 You can examine the values of the